d12frosted/elpa-mirror/gnu/vertico-readme.txt

 ..
 4. `ffap-menu'
 ..
 5. `completion-table-dynamic'
 ..
 6. Submitting the empty string
 ..
-7. Tramp hostname completion
+7. Tramp hostname and username completion

 [extensions] See section 4